hackbrightacademy/explore-python/contents/conditionals.rst

     An expression that results in a boolean value - either ``True`` or ``False``.

   evaluate
-    lorem ipsum
+    When a program `evaluates` an expression, it processes the expression into its result.
+For example, ``5 + 3`` evaluates to ``8``.

 Conditional Logic
 -----------------

-..
-FIXME: confusing example -> going to the movies if you finish...

 We're about to add a very useful tool to our toolkit.
 Conditional logic lets us set conditions, or prerequisites, in our code, such that only certain lines of code are run if certain conditions are met.

-This is similar to allowing yourself to go to the movies if you finish this module of work.
-Some "psedocode", or "fake" computer code, for you day might look like this:
+For example, we could decide to go to the movies only if the module is complete.
+Some :term:`pseudocode`, our plan for how we would design this code, might look like this:

 .. code-block:: python

-    work on module
+    module starts out incomplete
     if module is finished:
         go to the movies, have lots of fun!
     otherwise: